-There are, indeed, applicable data protection laws, but exclusively in respect of consumer obligors or individuals and not to enterprises.
-However, the use or dissemination of personal data in respect of directors of enterprises who are individuals will also be subject to restrictions.
+There are, indeed, applicable data protection laws.
+These apply generally to the processing of personal data regarding individuals by enterprises or other individuals; no specific provisions have been prepared from a data protection standpoint, solely in respect of personal data about or provided by obligors, in their specific capacity as obligors.
+The use or dissemination of personal data in respect of directors of enterprises who are individuals will also be subject to restrictions.

-Portugal is currently subject to the EU Regulation 2016/679 (the General Data Protection Regulation or "GDPR").
+Portugal is currently subject to the Regulation (EU) no. 2016/679 (the General Data Protection Regulation or "GDPR"), and to Law no. 58/2019 of 8 August, which executes and develops on certain GDPR provisions in Portugal